-Let us not forget about low-voltage wiring that is used for things like doorbell wiring that runs between the doorbell and the doorbell button.
+Don't forget about low-voltage wiring that is used for things such as doorbell wiring that runs between the doorbell and the doorbell button.
 There is also thermostat wiring that controls your heating and cooling in your home.
 If you have a stereo system, there is speaker wiring that runs from the stereo to the speakers.
-TV's have their own cable that has a center conductor and a ground shield that wraps around the inner jacket of the cable.
-These are just a few of the many low voltage conductors.
+TVs have their own cable that has a center conductor and a ground shield that wraps around the inner jacket of the cable.
+These are just a few of the many low-voltage conductors.

 The next time you hear the term conductor, make sure the wires in your home are connected properly so that they are the conductors and that you are not.